Our Company

 Until now, the flame detection technology used in the combustion industry did not permit to verify if there were high frequencies in flames.
 Also, we developed flame detectors able to read these frequencies, which ensure a better characterization of the flame, a more precise discrimination, and a better adjustment.

-Figure 4 – Example of digital filter
+Figure 4 – Example of software filters

 IR Signal of a Propane Torch Flame